deterministic-arts/deterministic-arts.wbtree/README.md

    root is _node_.

  - Function `wbtree:union` _object1_ _object2_ `&key` _combiner_ &rarr; _new-object_

+   Answers a search tree of the same variety as _object1_ and _object2_, whose entries are the entries of _object1_ and _object2_ combined.
+For keys only present in one of the input trees, the associated value found in that tree is used.
+For keys present in both, the `combiner` function is invoked with three arguments: the key in question, the associated value in _object1_, and the associated value in _object2_.
+The return value is then used as associated value in the result produced by this function.

+   The default _combiner_ is a function, which always picks the value found in _object2_.

  - Function `wbtree:update` _key_ _value_ _object_ `&key` _test_ &rarr; _new-object_ _change_